ebayti/MachineLearningJourney/README.md

 $$R^2= \frac{SSR(mean)-SSR(line)}{SSR(mean)}$$

 $R^2$ tells us that whether we have less variation around the line than the mean.
-In other words, the line (a/b relationship) explains the 81% of the variation!!
+In other words, the line (mouse size/weight relationship) explains the 81% of the variation!!